ExodusMovement/schemasafe/README.md

 console.log(validate(42)) // false
 ```

-## Verbose mode shows more information about the source of the error
+## Enabling errors shows information about the source of the error

-When the `includeErrors` and `verboseErrors` options are set to `true`, `@exodus/schemasafe` also
+When the `includeErrors` option is set to `true`, `@exodus/schemasafe` also outputs:
-outputs:

 - `schemaPath`: a JSON pointer string as an URI fragment indicating which sub-schema failed, e.g.
   `#/properties/item/type`
 - `dataPath`: a JSON pointer string as an URI fragment indicating which property of the object
   failed validation, e.g. `#/item`
-- `value`: The data value that caused the error

 ```js
 const schema = {